On July 10, 52-year-old Billy McMacken took the walk from the dugout to the batter’s box, just as he had thousands of times since he was a kid.

 Chemotherapy infusions were every other Tuesday.
 He had eight infusions in all, then took a three-week break.
 He followed with radiation treatments — 28 treatments in 28 days — with Dr. Steve McGraw.
 Though there were no breaks in the treatment, it was far less uncomfortable than the chemotherapy infusions.

-Because he was having issues with blood clots after chemotherapy, the first person to see him on surgery day was Dr. Angelo Santos, who implanted an inferior vena cava filter — since removed — to prevent a clot from going to his lungs.
+Because he was having issues with blood clots after chemotherapy, the first person to see him on surgery day was a vascular surgeon who implanted an inferior vena cava filter — since removed — to prevent a clot from going to his lungs.
 His wife’s cousin, Stephanie Munich, is a nurse at Sanford who was there squeezing his hand as the anesthesia kicked in.
 It was the last thing he remembers.

 “The specific surgery performed on me is called an abdominal perineal resection and is one doozy of a surgery,” McMacken wrote in a later column for the Register that re-traced his year with the disease.
 “I spent six days in the hospital and it left me with a permanent ostomy bag, which I view as a badge of honor.”